 I have chosen not to join insurance panels as an in-network provider for a few reasons: 1) there is a great amount of paperwork to submit for in-network benefits and the filing process usually requires a significant amount of time and can often involve a potential breach of client confidentiality 2) insurance companies want a psychiatric diagnosis and will then determine based on the diagnosis given how many sessions they will cover.
 This information often becomes a permanent part of your medical file and might increase the cost of your future health insurance premiums and 3) the insurance panel fee schedules are well below the national average and are therefore not ideal for established psychologists.
 Most psychologists who choose to accept insurance are either just starting out or are striving to fill their practice as insurance companies make frequent referrals to psychologists in their network.

 My fee is $180.00 per session and sessions are 50 minutes long.
 I charge the same rate for an initial consultation.
 In some instances I can do a sliding fee scale; this depends on your financial situation.
-I have associates with whom I work with and their fee is $150.
+I have associates with whom I work with and they offer sliding scale fees of $150-180.
 When working with students, I can often slide lower if their parents are not helping with psychotherapy.
 My ability to offer a sliding fee scale also depends on how many current patients I have who I am seeing on a sliding fee scale.
 I have several sliding fee slots, so please don’t hesitate to ask.
 I require 48 hours notice for cancellations so it’s important to remember that I do have to bill for sessions that are canceled without at least 48 hours notice regardless for the reason for the cancellation.
 This is standard in our field.
 People can pay by check or cash at the time of the session.
 I do not have a credit card system but many clients find it easier to pay for sessions in advance.
 I prefer you to write a check out before our session which allows for a few extra minutes of time for us.